c0deslinger/shping-test/README.md

   [How to Build Flavor in Flutter Android with Different Firebase Config](https://ahmedyusuf.medium.com/how-to-build-flavor-in-flutter-android-with-different-firebase-config-96b259e5572e) and
   [Setup Flavors in iOS Flutter with Different Firebase Config](https://ahmedyusuf.medium.com/setup-flavors-in-ios-flutter-with-different-firebase-config-43c4c4823e6b).
+- Extension on text to auto capitalize on first letter
 - Unit test: Not yet implemented.

 ## How to Run